-In Woodside, our process for assessment involves us gathering, reflecting upon and evaluating both summative and formative evidence of our children's learning.
+Woodside's arrangements and approaches for tracking and assessing pupils' progress and planning their future learning, involves us gathering, reflecting upon and evaluating both summative and formative evidence of our children's learning.
 This enables our staff to check on learner's progress, and establish and support next steps.
 Pupils are regularly encouraged to use Assessment for Learning, to self and peer assess their work, as well as set future targets.
 Our Senior Leadership Team and all staff monitor and regularly track the progress children are making.